Walk a Mile in HER Shoes Challenge

 So why high heels?
 Because every 2 minutes someone is sexually assaulted in the US and unfortunately, sexual assault is a gender based crime where women are most likely the victims.
 Too often women are blamed for the assault based on what they are wearing such as high heels and short skirts.

 This year The Center has some high profile men from the community who will strut their stuff in red high heels to raise awareness about sexual assault in our community!
-District Attorney, Vern Pierson will be donning his 4” red heels, along with District IV Supervisor Ron Briggs and District III Supervisor, Brian Veerkamp.
-Joining them will be Senior VP and Director of Sales at Boundless, Ken Bossung; Sacramento attorney Paul Zappettini; CEO of Vanacore International, Derek Vanacore and Breaker Glass owner/El Dorado Union High School District Board Member Kevin Brown.
-CHP Commander Craig Root, CHP Public Information Officer Quinn Cuthberson and CHP Officer Frank Rodriguez will be representing law enforcement and walking with the El Dorado County Superintendent of Schools, Jeremy Meyer; the El Dorado Community Foundation Executive Director, William Roby and Center Board members John Moalli and Matt Boyer.
+District Attorney, Vern Pierson will be donning his 4” red heels, along with District IV Supervisor Ron Briggs and District III Supervisor and Brian Veerkamp.
+Joining them will be Senior VP and Director of Sales at Boundless, Ken Bossung; Sacramento attorney Paul Zappettini and Breaker Glass owner/El Dorado Union High School District Board Member Kevin Brown.
+Representing the Placerville CHP TEAM will be Commander Craig Root, CHP Public Information Officer Quinn Cuthbertson and CHP Officer Frank Rodriguez.
+Also walking will be the El Dorado County Superintendent of Schools, Jeremy Meyer; the El Dorado Community Foundation Executive Director, William Roby and Center Board members John Moalli and Matt Boyer.
 Everyone is invited to come out and cheer on these brave men.

 If you would like to make a general donation OR sponsor any of our High Profile Walkers click on the icon below.